ZILVERAI/zynapse/docs/SCHEMA_BUILDER.md

 // 3.
 Document cookie handling behavior in the procedure description

 // Example middleware description:
 "Requires 'auth_session' cookie with valid session.
-Cookie must be httpOnly, secure, and SameSite=Strict.
 If session expires in less than 6 hours, a refreshed cookie is set in the response."
 ```